ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Running these tests may result in changes to your Windows host, so don't run them against a production/critical Windows environment.

-Enable PowerShell Remoting (run on the Windows host via Remote Desktop):
+Enable PowerShell Remoting (run on the Windows host by a Remote Desktop):

 .. code-block:: shell-session